guardian/prosemirror-elements/README.md

 ## Run

+1. Ensure nginx is running.
-`yarn start` builds the project locally, spins up a webserver on http://localhost:7890, and watches for file changes.
+2. `yarn start` builds the project locally, spins up a webserver on http://localhost:7890, and watches for file changes.

 ## Testing